iresults/avif/README.md

 ## Requirements

-`avifenc` must be installed on your system.
+A suitable converter binary must be installed on your system.

 ## Extension settings